Application Due Dates

 - Meet all GPA and course prerequisite requirements of your program before the semester of your placement.
 Speak with your advisor for more information.

-- Pass all appropriate content area test(s) and APT tests the semester BEFORE student teaching.
+- Pass all appropriate content area test(s) and APT test the semester BEFORE student teaching.
 Consider taking the tests early enough to allow time for a re-take if needed.
 Check Moodle “Professional Educator Licensure Program: General Placement & Field Experiences Information Board” for further information on the particular tests you must pass.

 - Complete DCFS Mandated Reporter online training and submit required documentation before student teaching.
 Check Moodle “School of Education: General Placement & Field Experiences Information Board” for further information.

 - From time to time, program requirements may be updated to comply with changing legislation.
 Notice of changes is posted to our Moodle board (see below).
 Please join our Moodle board and/or check the " News Forum” section each semester.